-By John Bowes.
-Last Updated 12th February 2021.
-On this page, you are going to read a comprehensive online guide to the process of making a compensation claim if you have been injured in an acid attack.
+By Jo Anderson.
+Last Updated 2nd January 2024.
+On this page, you are going to read a comprehensive online guide to the process of making a compensation claim if you have been injured in an acid attack or one involving another corrosive substance.
 As an acid attack victim, you have the right to attempt to make a claim for acid attack compensation.
-This guide to acid attack claims will show you how to go about this.
+An injury claim calculator could provide some guidance on acid victim compensation.
+However, this guide to acid attack claims will show acid attack victims how to go about this.
+We also answer questions such as ‘What acid is used in acid attacks?’ and ‘How long does an acid victim have to claim?’
+We also show the difference between a victim of crime claim and a claim against another liable party.

 There are likely unique aspects to your claim, as individual acid attack compensation claims are different.
 This means that this guide may not answer all of your questions.
 If it doesn’t, don’t worry, we can still help you.
 All you have to do is pick up the phone and have a short conversation with a member of our claims team on 0800 073 8801.
 A claim advisor will talk over your claim with you, and then offer you some free legal advice on how to move your claim forward to the next stage.